The abandoned palaces of Europe will take your breath away

 Mesen Castle, Lede, Belgium

-Known locally as Kasteel van Mesen, this grand house was once the seat of the Marquess of Lede and considered one of the most important Belgian noble houses of the time.
-A neo-Gothic chapel was added to the grounds during its time as a boarding school before it eventually closed down, leaving the castle to decay.
+Known locally as Kasteel van Mesen, the grand house was once the seat of the Marquess of Lede and was considered one of the most important Belgian noble houses of the time.
+A neo-Gothic chapel was added to the grounds during its time as a boarding school, before it eventually closed down, leaving the castle to decay.

-The castle was then passed to the Belgian Ministry of Defence, it has been estimated that the restoration would be too expensive to carry out, and the building has been the target of looting and vandalism.
+The castle was then passed to the Belgian Ministry of Defence but it has been estimated that the restoration would be too expensive to carry out.
+As such, the building has been the target of looting and vandalism.

 Mesen Castle, Lede, Belgium